w3f/Grant-Milestone-Delivery/Xcavate-milestone_1.md

 **Additional Information**
 > While we have made great progress with this project + we are confident we can deliver this as a live project within the Dotsama ecosystem.
-There is quite a bit more work to be doen and as such would require additional funding if available.
+There is quite a bit more work to be done and as such would require additional funding if available.